DeiC-HPC/BitBulldozersLab/MPI 5.0 ABI with Wi4MPI/README.md

 | conda env             | conda MPICH             |     o     |            o            |            o            |     x      |
 | conda env external    | conda OpenMPI           |     x     |            x            |            o            |     x      |
 | conda env external    | conda MPICH             |     x     |            x            |            o            |     x      |

-o = Init, ring and bandwidth successful
+o = Init, ring and bandwidth successful\
-/ = only Init successful, ring and bandwidth failed x = All failed
+/ = Only Init successful, ring and bandwidth failed\
+x = All failed

 Another way to run mpi4py is to not install any python MPI implementation and rely on another mechanism such as LD_LIBRARY_PATH to ensure the correct MPI implementation is used at runtime.
 This is usually used to select external optimized MPI implementations on HPC clusters.
 Here, we first illustrate that `LD_LIBRARY_PATH` works correctly for the Spack MPICH and OpenMPI's mpirun.
 If we do not set `LD_LIBRARY_PATH` here, all ranks report they are rank 0, and MPICH report that the base mpi4py library seems to be built with OpenMPI.